University of Antwerp (logo)

 Goropius Becanus, Origines Antwerpianae, 1569.

-Incidentally, the first-ever publication of Gothic Bible fragments took place in the city of Antwerp.
-In 1569, Ioannes Goropius Becanus printed samples from the Codex Argenteus (notably the Lord's Prayer and citations from Mark) in his Origines Antwerpianae.
-His (mostly erroneous or biased) attempts to identify and interpret the language sparked the interest of other scholars and may be considered the beginning of Gothic philology (see Van De Velde 1966, pp. 24–35 for a detailed account; von Friesen & Grape 1928, pp. 128–129; Stutz 1966, pp. 83–84).
+Incidentally, the first publication of fragments of the Gothic Bible took place in Antwerp.
+In 1569, Ioannes Goropius Becanus published samples from the Codex Argenteus (notably the Lord's Prayer and excerpts from Mark) in his Origines Antwerpianae, printed by Plantin.
+His famously fanciful attempts to identify and interpret the language sparked the interest of other scholars and may be considered the beginning of Gothic philology (see Van De Velde 1966, pp. 24–35 for a detailed account; von Friesen & Grape 1928, pp. 128–129; Stutz 1966, pp. 83–84).

 Notice